 65 State Road, Aquinnah, MA 02535, Phone: 508-645-2300

-The 22-mile-long Cape Cod Rail Trail follows a former railway through several towns in the mid-Cape area of southeastern Massachusetts.
+The 22-mile-long Cape Cod Rail Trail follows a former railway through several towns in the mid-Cape area of new-england-eastern Massachusetts.
 It runs from Dennis to Wellfleet.
 The trail is paved and is an easy ride with few hills and well-denoted automobile crossings.

 The trail features a cycle path as well as an unpaved section designated as multi-use.
 The trail is popular among cyclists, walkers, joggers, and horseback riders.
 In the winter, the trail is also used for cross-country skiing.
 The trial passes through many scenic areas of Cape Cod and is a relaxing and beautiful place to spend a few hours or days.